uvayankee/uvayankee.github.io/README.md

-# Specific AI Instructions for Coding Agents
+# AI Recipes for Better Coding Agents

 This repository hosts a GitHub Pages site that provides examples of workable instructions to constrain AI agents to modern software engineering practices.